 - 1) It is not possible to precisely predict the length of a tax interview.
-We do our best to stay on schedule, but you may wish to call ahead to check how we're running. - 2) Check your return for accuracy of names, addresses, and social security numbers.
+We do our best to stay on schedule, but you may wish to call ahead to check how we're running.
+No longer applies. - 2) Check your return for accuracy of names, addresses, and social security numbers.